Connection

 Some have been outright languishing, others simply not living up to their promise for reasons unknown.
 While online community isn’t the same as in-person, it can still be surprisingly powerful when it works.

 The second was picking up Steven Pressfield’s latest book, Put Your Ass Where Your Heart Wants to Be, the first section of which talks specifically about physical proximity, human interaction, and serendipity being crucial to success.
-While he points out that Zoom doesn’t cut it (the first part is literally about moving yourself to the city/country/location most appropriate for your desired endeavor), but to me that doesn’t mean the other aspects aren’t valuable if you can make them happen, even online.
-Heck, I’ve experienced it myself.
+He points out that Zoom doesn’t cut it (the first part is literally about moving yourself to the city/country/location most appropriate for your desired endeavor).
+But to me, that doesn’t mean the other aspects aren’t still valuable if you can make them happen, even online.

 So, what to do?

-I guess my word this year is “connection“.
+I guess my word this year, again, will be “connection“.

 Online, and off, connecting in person, in email, in forums, in … whatever … with others.